 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

 These rising costs are hitting closer to home in Pennsylvania as well.
 Pennsylvania's higher education costs rose by 26.1% in just the last 10 years, ranking as the 38th highest state.

-The table below shows the average one-year costs in 2020 for different types of Pennsylvania colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Pennsylvania colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|